-- (1) significant amendments to the Planning Act; - (2) updates to the Provincial Policy Statement ("PPS"), most recently in 2020; - (3) the introduction of the Province's Growth Plan in 2006, and now in its third generation as the 2019 Growth Plan (as amended in 2020); - (4) recent updates to the Niagara Escarpment Plan in 2017; and - (5) the approval of a new Simcoe County Official Plan in 2016.
+- (1) significant amendments to the Planning Act; - (2) the issuance of various policy statements under Section 3 of the Planning Act, most recently the Provincial Planning Statement, 2024; - (3) recent updates to the Niagara Escarpment Plan in 2017; and - (4) the approval of a new Simcoe County Official Plan in 2016.

-Clearview Township's Official Plan is statutorily required to be consistent with or conform with all of these plans and policies.
+Clearview Township's Official Plan is statutorily required to be consistent with or conform with all of the policies and plans that were in effect at the time of its adoption.

 Preparing an official plan is fundamentally a public process requiring significant contributions from residents and members of the community.
 These community contributions, combined with the more specialized knowledge of policy-makers and planners, help create policies that accurately reflect the community's vision for itself and that will be effective in achieving the community's goals.
 In addition to the public meetings required by provincial statute, this Plan has benefitted from the results of an online survey, from workshop discussions on specific issues and challenges, and from numerous conversations with stakeholder groups and community members.
+This Plan has further benefitted from the comments, suggestions, and recommendations that the community provided regarding the Public Consultation Draft released in August 2023.
 These various methods of engaging the public have been crucial for establishing the priorities this Plan needs to address and for directing policy-makers' attention to the issues that matter the most to the community.